remy/remysharp.com/public/drafts/codes.md

 Let's be honest, the code of conduct document is like a "stay off the grass" sign.
 Sure, you weren't planning to walk on the grass, but it's there all the same.
 And no, it doesn't *stop* people from walking on the grass.
 The way we prevent those violations is to provide a good support system of education, to be vigilant, to protect and finally, if necessary, action against.

-## code of conduct is Supplementary
+## Code of conduct is supplementary

 Again, let's be honest: copying and pasting a code of conduct is not enough.
 It's a start, but it should, I think, be supplementary to your attendees security.